AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getMessagePublicForwards$Input.md

 > **getMessagePublicForwards$Input**: `object`

 Returns forwarded copies of a channel message to different public channels and public reposts as a story.
-Can be used only if message.can_get_statistics == true.
+Can be used only if messageProperties.can_get_statistics == true.
 For optimal performance, the number of returned messages and stories is chosen by TDLib

 ## Type declaration